 Disclaimer: This content is for informational purposes only and should not be taken as professional career or legal advice.
 Always consider your personal situation and consult with a qualified expert before making employment decisions.

-Questions to ask recruiter play a crucial role in today’s hiring process, helping to avoid wasting time interviewing individuals who aren’t a good fit for the job or the company.
-To aid in this goal, many recruiters use a simple phone screen technique, asking questions of a potential applicant that determines whether they move forward or not with the interview process.
+Questions to ask a recruiter play a crucial role in today’s hiring process, helping to avoid wasting time interviewing individuals who aren’t a good fit for the job or the company.
+To aid in this goal, many recruiters use a simple phone screen technique, asking questions of a potential applicant that determine whether they move forward in the interview process.

-But this phone call works both ways, giving you, as the applicant, the chance to decide if you think the job is a good match for your career aspirations by asking the right questions to ask recruiter.
+But this phone call works both ways, giving you, as the applicant, the chance to decide if you think the job is a good match for your career aspirations by asking the right Issues to the recruiter.

-Don’t be nervous about turning the tables on the recruiter and quizzing them.
+Please don’t be nervous about turning the tables on the recruiter and quizzing them.
 It’s actually mutually beneficial!
-The right questions to ask recruiter save you both time and effort, avoiding a job that you won’t stay in long or may not be happy at.
+The correct queries to ask a hiring manager save you both time and effort, avoiding a job that you won’t stay in long or may not be happy at.
 During your next recruiter phone screen, consider asking a few of these 18 questions to clarify the work environment and position before you agree to an interview.

 7 Questions About the Position

 Recruiters have an insight into the job that you don’t get to see yet.
 They are in a balanced position where their duty lies in finding you the right career opening, but also ensuring they don’t waste the employer’s time with the wrong candidate.
-For those reasons, they’re more likely to be upfront with you, if you ask the right questions to ask recruiter.
+For those reasons, they’re more likely to be upfront with you if you ask the correct questions of the recruiter.

 Part of knowing what to ask involves the field you’re in.
 For instance, this article by Obsidi dives into industry-specific questions for people in the tech job hunt.
 But you can use this list for more general questions fit for any job.